ishmayeck/node-ddate/Readme.md

 Utility to convert dates to the Discordian calendar. forked from ishmayeck/node-ddate.

 - y2k17 compliant
-- y2100 on up seem to have issues though (math.floor?)
 - Variables renamed to make some sort of sense to myself

 ## Features